biostahust/PMLE---LD100p/README.md

 # PMLE_LD100p
-R code for a point estimation method for LD100p using the penalised likelihood approach.
+R code for a point estimation method of the 100p percent lethal dose using a novel penalised likelihood approach.